UO-OACISS/apex/doc/webdocs/docs/install.md

 * **-DBUILD\_ACTIVEHARMONY=**
   TRUE or *FALSE*.
 Whether or not Active Harmony is installed on the system, this option forces CMake to automatically download and build Active Harmony as part of the APEX project.
 * **-DUSE\_OMPT=**
   TRUE or *FALSE*.
 OMPT is a proposed standard for OpenMP runtimes to provide callback hooks to performance tools.
-For more information, see <http://openmp.org/mp-documents/ompt-tr2.pdf>.
+For more information, see the [OpenMP specification](https://www.openmp.org/specifications/) v5.0 or newer.
 APEX has support for most OMPT OpenMP trace events.
 See [the OpenMP use case](usecases.md#openmp-example) for an example.
+Some compilers (Clang 10+, Intel 19+, IBM XL 16+) include OMPT support already, and APEX will use the built-in support.
+For GCC, older Clang and older Intel Compilers, APEX can build and use the [LLVM OpenMP runtime](https://github.com/llvm-mirror/openmp) which provides KMP and GOMP API calls for those compilers.
 * **-DOMPT\_ROOT=**
   the path to OMPT, or set the OMPT_ROOT environment variable before running cmake.
 * **-DBUILD\_OMPT=**